-Perhaps the most notable player Abdou recruited with Comoran roots once played for France at youth level.
+Perhaps the most notable player Abdou recruited with Comoran roots once played for France at the youth level.
 A member of France's under-21 team between 2011 and 2012, Ali Ahamada emerged as the primary goalkeeper for Toulouse FC.
-His claim to fame involved scoring a stoppage time goal Ahamada scored to salvage a 2-2 home draw against Rennes.
+His claim to fame involved a stoppage-time goal Ahamada scored to salvage a 2-2 home draw against Rennes.
 Ahamada made his international debut as starting goalkeeper in the 1-0 victory against Botswana in 2016 and retained the position.

 Ahamada would be the nation's primary goalkeeper as the nation embarked on a busy 2019.
-First, the nation hoped to emerge from the shadows in which its region's best nations include South Africa and Zambia.
+First, the nation hoped to emerge from the shadows in its region's best nations, including South Africa and Zambia.
 Comoros achieved its best performance in the COSAFA Cup, courtesy of its 2-1 victory against Mauritius.

-In the following months, Comoros endured early eliminations in two separate qualifying campaigns.
-Once again, it was Namibia that eliminated Comoros from the 2020 African Nations Championships.
+Comoros endured early eliminations in two separate qualifying campaigns in the following months.
+Once again, Namibia eliminated Comoros from the 2020 African Nations Championships.
 Then, Togo sent the archipelago out of the 2022 FIFA World Cup qualifiers 3-1 on aggregate.

 The second leg in the World Cup qualifiers took place in Lome, Togo, and it would be there where Comoros returned to start the 2021 Africa Cup of Nations qualifiers.
-In between these matches was a 1-0 victory against Guinea that Comoros achieved in Versaille, France, with Ben Nabouhane scoring the goal.
+A 1-0 victory against Guinea was between these matches that Comoros achieved in Versaille, France, with Ben Nabouhane scoring the goal.
 The first-ever meeting with the West African nation preceded another notable first in the same venue where the World Cup dream ended.
 Once again, another Marseille-born player set the stage.

 Did You Know?